Periodontal Treatment Philadelphia, PA

 All of these are common symptoms of periodontal or gum disease that The Philadelphia Dentist sees every day.
 Gum disease is a widespread problem that affects nearly half of all US adults over age 30.
 Early treatment of gum disease is essential to prevent it from threatening your overall oral health and ultimately causing tooth loss.

 In many cases, the symptoms of gum disease are so subtle that you may not notice them.
 That’s one reason why gum disease is so prevalent.
 Many people have infected gums and don’t even realize it.

 That’s one reason our Northeast Philadelphia dentists emphasize the importance of routine dental checkups and teeth cleanings.
 Often, the only way patients know they have gum disease is because their dentist or hygienist finds it during these appointments.

 Gum disease is an infection that’s often a sign that you’re not brushing and flossing well enough to keep your teeth clean.
 In this case, bacteria-filled plaque builds up along your gums and eventually hardens into a substance called calculus or tartar.

 As your gums start to pull away from your teeth, pockets open up and give bacteria a place to collect.
 All the while, the infection is attacking your gums and the structures that support your teeth.
 If we don’t find and treat gum disease early on, it continues to spread and starts to break down the bone that holds your teeth in place.
-Without treatment, you may begin to lose your teeth.
+Left untreated, you may begin to lose your teeth.

 What Gum Disease Treatment Involves